atesgoral/ates.dev/src/pages/about/index.md

 I'm a self-taught programmer with 25+ years of professional and 35+ years of hobbyist experience.
 I'm a telco and web veteran with both breadth and depth, spanning multiple programming languages, disciplines, and technologies.
 I also have an ornamental Associate of Science degree in Molecular Biology and Genetics.

-Currently: Senior Staff Developer at [Shopify](https://www.shopify.com), working with AI.
+Currently: Principal Engineer at [Shopify](https://www.shopify.com), working with AI.

 Past: [Orium](https://orium.com/) (Myplanet), [Genesys](https://www.genesys.com/) (Alcatel-Lucent, VoiceGenie), PhonoClick, Turk Nokta Net.
 And a whole bunch of odd jobs.